GSA/SaferFederalWorkforce.gov/CONTRIBUTING.md

 - `git branch` will show you what branches are available on local copy of repo
 - `git branch -r` will show you what branches are available on remote copy of repo

-Create new branch from current branch and checkout for editing:
+Create new branch from currently selected branch and checkout for editing.
+Feature branches are usually branched from `main`.

 ```bash
 git checkout -b my-feature-branch